 The garden sits at the heart of a working farm which was originally one of the Bury farms of the Benedictine Priory in Leominster.
 The dovecote and medieval barns remain important landmark features.

 Raymond’s niece, Tamsin Westhorpe, joined the gardening team a few years ago.
 She has previously been deputy editor of Amateur Gardening magazine and Editor of The English Garden magazine.
-Tamsin now spends time in the garden here and writes freelance alongside her role as an RHS Judge and co-Chair of The Garden Media Guild.
+Tamsin now spends time in the garden here and writes freelance alongside her role as an RHS Judge.